Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_parking_sensors_infrastructure/README.md

    - Run `./deploy.sh`.
       - This may take around **~30mins or more** to run end to end.
 So grab yourself a cup of coffee... ☕
-      - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.
+      - After a successful deployment, you will find `.env.dev` files containing essential configuration information per environment.
 See [here](#deployed-resources) for list of deployed resources.
       - Note that if you are using **dev container**, you would run the same script but inside the dev container terminal.

 1. **Run Setup notebook in Synapse workspace per environment**

-   - Grant yourself *Storage Data Blob Contributor* to the Synapse main storage (`mdwdopsst2<ENV><DEPLOYMENT_ID>`).
    - Navigate into DEV Synapse workspace notebooks tab and select the *00_setup* notebook.
+   - Open the settings for the Spark pool and select the checkbox to "Run as Managed Identity" and save the changes.
+     - [Optional] Or you can grant yourself *Storage Data Blob Contributor* to the Synapse main storage (`mdwdopsst2dev<DEPLOYMENT_ID>`).
    - Run this notebook, attaching to the created Spark Pool.
    - Repeat this in the STG and PROD Synapse workspace.

 1. **Trigger the Synapse Pipeline**

    - In the **DEV** Synapse workspace, navigate to "Manage > Triggers".
 Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
 Click `Publish` to publish changes.
    - **Optional**.
-Trigger the Synapse Data Pipelines per environment.
+Trigger the Synapse Data Pipelines in the dev environment.
-      - In the Synapse workspace of each environment, navigate to "Author", then select the `P_Ingest_MelbParkingData`.
+      - In the Synapse workspace of the dev environment, navigate to "Author", then select the `P_Ingest_MelbParkingData`.
       - Select "Trigger > Trigger Now".
       - To monitor the run, go to "Monitor > Pipeline runs".
       ![Pipeline Run](docs/images/SynapseRun.png?raw=true "Pipeline Run]")